 Being self-employed means you will also need to pay the Self-Employment Tax.
 You are required to pay both the employer’s and the employee’s share.
 It is important to properly structure your business to reduce this tax if possible.

 Self-Employment Tax is calculated based on your income after expenses.
 You are able to deduct farm expenses to reduce your tax liability.
-You are also be able to deduct business losses.
+You are also able to deduct business losses.

 The nature of farming is such that farmers may experience extended periods where they earn little or no income.
 In that case, you may use the Farm Optional method to pay some Self-Employment Tax.
 You would do this to further qualify for social security benefits.